 Individual Quakers have been and are involved in political processes sometimes as politicians, and more often as citizens.
-Friends are also involved collectively, through a variety of agencies, notably QUNO at the UN, QCEA in Europe, and national committees such as the Friends Committee on National Legislation in the US.
+Friends are also involved collectively, through a variety of agencies, including QUNO at the UN, and QCEA in Europe.

 International Mediation and Conciliation